AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.1-Rainfall-Runoff Processes.md

 >

 #### 1.1.3.2 Exceedance of the Infiltration Capacity
 When not all water can infiltrate in the soil after a rain shower or a snow-melt period due to an exceedance of the infiltration capacity, an infiltration surplus occurs, which leads to surface runoff.
-We call this effect the [[Hortonian Overland Flow|Principle of Horton]] or [[Hortonian Overland Flow]]
+We call this effect the [[Hortonian Overland Flow|Principle of Horton]] or [[Horton Overland Flow]]

 The effect of a rain shower with an intensity that exceeds the infiltration capacity is illustrated in the following figure